Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Robert Trager

-Co-Director, Oxford Martin AI Governance Initiative
+Director, Oxford Martin AI Governance Initiative

 University of Oxford